|Guaranteed ATAR||70 This is the ATAR level at which an offer of admission is guaranteed, subject to any other non-ATAR

-Curtin’s Interior Architecture degree is recognised by the International Federation of Interior Architects/Designers, and the Design Institute of Australia (DIA).
+Curtin’s Interior Architecture degree is recognised by the International Federation of Interior Architects/Designers.
 Network with practitioners, undertake folio reviews with practitioners, attend a range of events including breakfasts with international/national design practitioners, and/or experts in discipline related fields at discounted rates.